 An appeal is when you ask an appeal panel to review a decision Children's Services has made about a licence for a child care program.
-This includes day care, group family child care, out of school or pre-school programs.
+This includes daycare, group family child care, out-of-school care or preschool programs.
 The appeal panel:

 - is made up of private citizens who are not Government of Alberta employees